zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_REDIRECTION.md

 It can take some time until the PDU session establishment is complete, so you may have to repeat this command until you see the IP address.

-Please note, that the UL CL is transparent for the UE and this only shows that there is a PDU session, not that the traffic is routed correctly.
-Currently, the SMF tries to create a session on any UPF if the selection based on PCC rules fails.

 ## 5. Traffic Test for Redirection

 *Note: As tshark is running in the background, and we run everything in the same terminal, we will stop the control plane traces here.
 If you want, you can open tshark on another terminal and terminate it whenever it suits you.*